 My Role

-I wore two hats for this project—brand designer encompassing the magazine’s creative vision—from photography direction and typography selection to paper stock and binding decisions—alongside designing the event booth experience.
+For this project, I wore two hats: brand designer encompassing the magazine’s creative vision—from photography direction and typography selection to paper stock and binding decisions—and designer of the event booth experience.

 Project Duration: June - August 2016